MYTHS ABOUT ADA COMPLIANCE

 California law provides up to $4,000 or more in minimum damages – plus attorney fees – if someone with certain disabilities comes to your business and encounters a condition which was required to be changed.
 In fact, 25,000 to 35,000 ADA/accessibility lawsuits have been filed throughout California in the past few years.

 - “Grandfathering” in building code does not apply to these civil rights claims.

-- If you are open to the public, people with disabilities have a civil right to equal access to the goods and service you provide.
+- If you are open to the public, people with disabilities have a civil right to equal access to your goods and services.

 - To date, no business in California has successfully defended an ADA/accessibility claim on the basis of grandfathering.

-“They have to send me a letter compliance letter before a lawsuit.”
+“They have to send me a complaint letter before a lawsuit.”

-- Currently, no civil rights law requires that a letter be sent before a lawsuit can be files.
+- Currently, no civil rights law requires that a letter be sent before a lawsuit can be filed.

 - The laws were intended to have the changes be in place when a visitor arrives at the business.